 Stay tuned for everything you need to know!

 What Is A Reference Track?

 A reference track is simply an audio touch point to get the artist thinking about how they want their record to sound.
 As well as for a music producer to have a clear idea of what an artist is looking for.

 You might be working with a singer-songwriter who plays guitar and sings.
-There are a number of different directions you can go in as a producer that informs both your mixing and your recording methods – and even your creative suggestions.
+There are a number of different directions you can go in as a producer that inform both your mixing and your recording methods – and even your creative suggestions.

 Consider the difference between artists like Joni Mitchell, Damien Rice, and Passenger.
 You’d put all of them under the bracket of an acoustic singer-songwriter.
 But their records sound very different from one another and knowing where an artist fits into the spectrum is vital to creating a sound everyone is happy with.

 Using a reference track removes all ambiguity because it gives a producer a feel for the sound an artist is driving for.
 As well as a concrete reference point to keep active during a recording or mixing session.

 Beyond that, once all of the trackings has been done, using a mixing reference is hugely beneficial because it makes the mixing process faster, easier, and ultimately more professional sounding.
 As well is more translatable when listeners hear your mix in different environments.

 A lot of recording engineers refer to the process of mixing without reference tracks as ‘mixing blind’, which is a really good way of thinking about it.
 The problem with mixing in isolation with just you and your track is that you effectively mix from ear memory.
 As you mix and spend more time in front of the sound, the lines start to blur.